bgawalt/ellipsabelle/README.md

 SRC_FOLDER = [directory of GIFs to post]
 DST_FOLDER = [directory in which to house GIFs after posting]
 ```

+It picks a GIF to upload by scanning for one in `SRC_FOLDER`.
+After it's finished uploading, it will move the GIF file from `SRC_FOLDER`
+to `DST_FOLDER`.

 You'll probably want to run the resulting GIFs through a pass of ImageMagick's
 [GIF optimizer](http://www.imagemagick.org/Usage/anim_opt/) before trying to